ripienaar/free-for-dev/README.md

 ## Binary repositories

-   * https://bintray.com/ - binary repository system (maven, .deb and .rpm).
+   * https://bintray.com/ - binary repository system (maven, .deb and .rpm ... and even docker).
 Repo can be registered for each system, making updates easier.

 ## IDE and Code Editing